-In addition to recurring strategic procurement across the various categories, Police Scotland regularly undertakes major projects which require extensive procurement support.
-A dedicated team is in place to support major projects to ensure swift mobilisation to large policing projects such as the successful delivery of COP26 and most recently the policing operation to support the funeral arrangements of Her Majesty.
+In addition to recurring strategic procurements across the various categories, Police Scotland regularly undertakes major projects which require extensive procurement support.
+A dedicated team is in place to support major projects to ensure swift mobilisation to large policing projects such as the successful delivery of COP26.